 Event Type: Adult Program|

 End Time: 7:30 PM

-A recording will be available after the program.
+A recording will be available soon.

 High desert author and poet Ellen Waterston discusses how blurring the lines between genres can allow writers more creativity and freedom with their writing.